uptownhr/spacedtime/README.md

 ```

 Given how frequently you answer yes, the question will be asked less over time.
 If you answer no, you'll be asked this question more frequently.

+## Youtube Video Learning Series
+This project from start to finish has been documented through a serious of youtube videos.
+They can be found on my channel [YoshiMoshi](https://www.youtube.com/channel/UCH1m4a3Kud_lx3eRlaZts5Q?view_as=subscriber)